For U.S. Solicitor General Donald Verrilli, the Supreme Court’s decision to uphold the Obama administration’s health-care overhaul meant vindication.

 For more, click here.

 Skadden, Arps, Slate, Meagher & Flom LLP is representing News Corp.
-(NWSA) in the matter.
+(NWSA:US) in the matter.
 New York mergers and acquisitions partners Howard Ellin, Brandon Van Dyke and Lou Kling are involved, as is New York tax partner Steven Matays.

-The publishing business consists of newspapers in the U.S., U.K. and Australia, as well as book, education and marketing assets, according to a statement from the company (NWS).
+The publishing business consists of newspapers in the U.S., U.K. and Australia, as well as book, education and marketing assets, according to a statement from the company (NWS:US).
 The media and entertainment company includes film and TV assets.
 Murdoch will be chairman of both companies and chief executive officer of the media business when the deal is completed in about 12 months.

 “Everyone is enormously excited for what we’ll be able to achieve with this split,” Murdoch, 81, said in a telephone interview after the announcement.